Actor-Relational Database Systems: A Manifesto: Design Principles

-\minisec{Tenet~2: Asynchronous, Nested Function Shipping} For latency-sensitive applications to leverage the benefits of increasingly parallel hardware, asynchronicity in communication among actors becomes necessary.
+For latency-sensitive applications to leverage the benefits of increasingly parallel hardware, asynchrony in communication among actors becomes necessary.
 By using asynchronous function shipping to communicate with an actor and by utilizing nested invocations of such asynchronous functions, an application can leverage the available application control-flow parallelism to minimize latency, increase locality of data accesses in functions, and thus improve application performance using high-level programming abstractions.

-\minisec{Tenet~3: Transaction and Declarative Querying Functionality} In order to ease the burden of managing complexity and to increase programming productivity, a well-defined model for concurrency and fault-tolerance is desirable.
-Single-threaded execution semantics in actor models has been extremely appealing to programmers, hinting at the potential of borrowing and adapting classic database mechanisms such as transactions and more specifically nested transaction models~\cite{WeikumV2002:TxnBigBook}.
-Moreover, to bring physical data independence to actor models, a high-level data model and declarative query capabilities are required for easy interaction with encapsulated state within the actors.